Wendi Stearman: Early life and education

 Stearman was born in Norman, Oklahoma and raised in Collinsville.
 She attended Pensacola Christian College.
+She married into the Stearman family, who founded Stearman Aircraft in the 1920s.

 Oklahoma House of Representatives

 She was elected to the Oklahoma House of Representatives in November 2020 and assumed office on January 11, 2021.
 She also serves as vice chair of the House States' Rights Committee.
 While in the Oklahoma legislature, Stearman introduced the strictest anti-abortion laws in the nation.
 She lost her first reelection campaign in 2022 to primary challenger John Kane.

+2024 Oklahoma Senate campaign

+Stearman ran against incumbent state senator Julie Daniels in the 2024 Oklahoma Senate election.
+She lost the Republican primary with 46% of the vote.

 Personal life

 Stearman and her husband have six children.